ckeditor/ckeditor5/docs/features/feature-digest.md

           >Local data storage</a
         >
       </td>
-      <td>In async collaboration data is maintained on client’s servers.</td>
+      <td>In asynchronous collaboration, data is maintained on the client’s servers.</td>
     </tr>
     <tr id="users-list-and-permissions">
       <td>